 It is not just the networking products themselves that are in need of higher throughput connectivity.
 Equipment such as video server/storage, 4K HD CCTV, machine processing, 4G wireless backhaul, etc also requires more bandwidth than 1Gbps Ethernet can provide.
 Testing these 10Gbps Ethernet interfaces can often mean new investment in specialist and expensive test equipment.

-One solution is to invest in a high end server and multiple 10G Network Interface cards (NICs) and write driver software and a user interface to allow control and configuration of the test traffic generation.
+One solution is to invest in a high end server and multiple 10G Network Interface cards (NICs) and write driver software and a user interface to allow control and configuration of the test traffic generation – those thinking of investing in servers may want to consider virtual private servers from the likes of iozoom.com which benefit from the use of high-performance SSD technology.
 However, as well as the capital cost involved in purchasing the hardware, there is also the time element of writing and testing the software to take into consideration, which can easily grow into several months of work and adds significantly to the overall cost.

 Cost effective, robust testing solutions